 - TDaP.
 Protecting against tetanus, diphtheria, and pertussis (whooping cough), this vaccine is particularly vital for older adults spending time with babies under one year of age, as these diseases may be life-threatening in infants.

 While no vaccine is 100% effective, they are able to dramatically lower the potential for contracting illness, and even if an illness such as the flu or shingles does occur, it is commonly less critical for people who’ve been immunized.

-Grace Home Care, experts in Topeka senior care that families trust, has highly trained caregivers who are always available to provide transportation and accompaniment for seniors to get vaccinations, and can assist in a variety of other ways to ensure excellent health and wellbeing.
+Grace Home Care’s senior care experts are always available to provide transportation and accompaniment for seniors to get vaccinations, and can assist in a variety of other ways to ensure excellent health and wellbeing.
 Reach out to us at 785-286-2273 to get started on improving quality of life for a senior you love!